 I came up with an action plan based on all my research.
 I often see two groups of people those who do no research and those who research too much.
 Eventually, you must come up with a plan or blueprint so to speak with how you will accomplish and put into action what you learned.

 I honestly researched for a few months and started to put my plan together.
-That included but was not limited to switching my Roth IRA brokerage, what allocation I wanted, what was my risk tolerance, how much cash did I need for emergency, what defined my FIRE lifestyle, what defined me as an individual, and finally how can I accelerate this plan.
+That included but was not limited to switching my Roth IRA brokerage, what allocation I wanted, what was my risk tolerance, how much cash did I need for emergencies, what defined my FIRE lifestyle, what defined me as an individual, and finally how can I accelerate this plan.

 I wanted to not only reach FIRE I wanted to put a Blaze to my FIRE journey.
 Check out the books that put a Blaze to my FIRE journey.